 Students can apply for monthly financial aid from August 1 to September 30 for the following academic year and from January 15 to February 28 for the spring semester.

-The Social and Financial Services Department offers numerous one-time assistance programs to help students get out of temporary and unexpected financial difficulties (sudden and temporary loss of income, unforeseen expenses, etc.).
+The Financial Service offers numerous one-time assistance programs to help students get out of temporary and unexpected financial difficulties (sudden and temporary loss of income, unforeseen expenses, etc.).
 Because we know that unforeseen events can happen during your studies, we offer various types of assistance that take into account the reality of your situation.

 Types of assistance available